lidofinance/lido-dao/e2e/test/e2e-scenario.md

 ✅Deposit 288 ETH to Lido via Lido from user3

-✅Convert some default token to cstToken
+✅Convert some stEthToken to cstToken

 ✅Chek that the nodeOperators keys became using